 These come in several brands, and we are not here to recommend specific brands of vitamins or supplements, just to inform the sports fans on injuries they see in themselves or many of their favorite athletes.
 If you decide you would like to know more about a specific vitamin or advice on the supplements we use, feel free to call, and we can point you in the right direction.

 At Mountain View Pain Center we have seen and experienced that for the most effective pain recovery, conservative treatments should be utilized first before epidural injections and back surgery.
 However it is important for your doctor to acknowledge the importance of co-treating patients in their best interest for recovery.
-At Mountain View Pain Center our primary care is chiropractic and physical therapy, however if we determine a patient can benefit from another provider’s care we will refer them with no questions asked.
+Our primary care is chiropractic and physical therapy, however if we determine a patient can benefit from another provider’s care we will refer them with no questions asked.
 The goal is to get the patient pain-free and restore them to healthy function in the manner that is most suitable to the patient.

 Joe Crede had the option to get an epidural injection, what is that?
 An epidural injection is the administration of medication that can cause both a loss of sensation (anesthesia) and a loss of pain (analgesia), by blocking the transmission of signals through nerves in or near the spinal cord.
 It is used to treat swelling, pain, and inflammation associated with neurological conditions that affect nerve roots, such as a herniated disc and radiculopathy (radiating pain).